mccoderpy/discord.py-with-message-components/README.rst

            sleep_seconds=4
        )
        if len(translated) > 2000:
-           # Message was send by a Nitro user wich can send messages with up to 4000 characters.
+           # Message was send by a Nitro user which can send messages with up to 4000 characters.
            # As we can't do this sent it as a file instead.
            new_file = io.BytesIO()
            file = new_file.write(translated)